 Special Mantras for the welfare and prosperity of all will be offered during this auspicious event. **There is a suggested additional donation of $50 to our school to participate in this mantra/prayer offering.**If you will not be able to attend, but want blessings offered for a particular, person or situation, email us with your request.

-The Meditation Hall will open at 6:45pm for seating.
-Our program will begin at 7pm with a talk offered by Sadguru Kedarji.
+The Meditation Hall will open at 5:30pm for seating.
+Prasad, blessed food, will be served at 5:45pm.
+Plant-based Samosas will be served, with refreshments.
+Our program will begin at 7pm with talks offered by Sadguru Kedarji and teaching staff.
 Our celebration will then continue with a special chant, followed by Lakshmi Puja.
 The chanting will end at 8:30pm.
 There will be Meditation from 8:30-9pm.
-After Meditation, Prasad (blessed food) will be served.
+After Meditation, coconut prasad will be served.

 We welcome you and anyone you wish to bring.
 We look forward to meeting you and greeting you.